 Start with Realistic Goals

-However, if your focus is on local SEO, look into Google searches that use the words “can I buy,” “to buy,” and “near me.”
+However, should your domain spotlight local SEO, your gaze should be fixed upon Google queries like “can I buy,” “to buy,” and “near me.”

 Work on Your Landing Pages